 Executive Summary

 This document proposes homogeneous, scalable security incident response procedures to ease collaboration in the event of a security incident impacting multiple organisations in a federated infrastructure.
+By its very nature, coordinate dincident response requires coordination amongst many independent entities, and this AARC work is done in close coordination with and in the context of a wider global effort, including research infrastructures, institutions, and identity federation operators.
+The REFEDS Sirtfi working group (“Security Incident Response Trust Framework for Federated Identity”) provides the mechanism to achieve consensus and gain adoption by the communities outside of the AARC project.

-The procedures are a first attempt to produce recommendations from the AARC project and it is expected that work will continue within the REFEDS Sirtfi Working Group to refine the proposal and gain agreement and support from the community at large.
+The Sirtfi “version 1” specification, which achieved endorsement in 2016, provides the basic structure to communicate incident response capabilities – its scope is briefly presented in this document.
+The requirements identified and new operational experience extend upun Sirtfi v1 and the procedures presented here are the first attempt to produce recommendations from the AARC project that address these more complex cases.
+It is expected also that work will continue within the REFEDS Sirtfi Working Group to refine the proposal and gain agreement and support from the community at large.
 Procedures are provided for the key actors in federated security incident response; Federation Participants, Federation Operators and Interfederation Operators.
 The goal is not to replace internal procedures that a participating organisation has already established, but to provide a shared framework to be used when a coordinated response is required between several of these actors.
 Such a capability was identified by Research Communities as a prerequisite for the widespread adoption of federated identity management [FIM4R].

 Procedures to effectively manage response to a security incident will typically encompass handling of confidential information.
 Hence criteria are also defined that must be met in order that a federation actor is entitled to play one of the roles defined below.
 In particular, Federation Participants must comply with Sirtfi (defined below) in order to participate in security incident response processes.